kahypar/mt-kahypar/README.md

 As a multilevel algorithm, it consist of three phases: In the *coarsening phase*, the hypergraph is coarsened to obtain a hierarchy of smaller hypergraphs.
-After applying an *initial partitioning* algorithm to the smallest hypergraph in the second phase, coarsening is undone and, at each level, several *local search* method are used to improve the partition induced by the coarser level.
-Additionally, we use a hypergraph clustering algorithm as preprocessing to restrict contractions to densly coupled regions of the hypergraph during the coarsening phase.
+After applying an *initial partitioning* algorithm to the smallest hypergraph in the second phase, coarsening is undone and, at each level, several *local search* methods are used to improve the partition induced by the coarser level.
+Additionally, we use a hypergraph clustering algorithm as preprocessing to restrict contractions to densely coupled regions during coarsening.

 The Mt-KaHyPar framework provides two hypergraph partitioners: